yogstation13/yogstation-classic/.github/CONTRIBUTING.md

   In this PR I fixed bug #1234 and also modified the baton's name and description.
   ```

-  **If your pull request has new sprites, upload a picture of goddamn sake.**
+  **If your pull request has new sprites, upload a picture for goddamn sake.**

   **Not uploading pictures will slow your pull request down.**